Bryson DeChambeau: Professional career

-2016–2019: Early success on tour
+Web.com Tour

 Immediately after the Masters in mid-April 2016, DeChambeau turned professional and signed a long-term agreement with Cobra-Puma Golf.
 He made his pro debut days later at the RBC Heritage in South Carolina and tied for fourth, earning over $259,000.
 The decision to turn professional meant the forfeiture of his exemptions to the U.S. Open at Oakmont and Open Championship at Royal Troon, but DeChambeau qualified his way into the U.S. Open and tied for 15th place to earn over $152,000, improving his world ranking to 148.
 Despite the strong start, DeChambeau did not earn enough non-member FedEx Cup points that season to qualify for a 2017 PGA Tour card but did qualify for the Web.com Tour Finals.
 He was successful at earning his card through the Finals, due to a win at the DAP Championship.